 Going out can be expensive anywhere, and it is especially so in Hawaii.
 Conveniently enough, our quaint little beach town has one fatal flaw: no nightlife.
-It is easy for Clay and me to forgo nights out raking up $50 and $100 bar tabs.
+It is easy to forgo nights out raking up $50 and $100 bar tabs.
 After living here over a year we still have not “gone out” in Waikiki.
 I’m a sunrise person, and not a big drinker, but most importantly, I make the conscious decision to save my money for travel.

 An alternative?
 Grab a bottle of wine and head to the beach in time for sunset.
 Enjoy cooking pupus and hanging out at your friends’ for a night of fun.